Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 \subsubsection{Dataset Normalization}

-The pre-processing procedure primarily centered around normalizing the data set and preparing the target outputs to be used during the training process.
+The pre-processing procedure primarily centered around the normalization of the data set and preparation of the target outputs to be used during the training process.
 A method to normalize a single sample could be developed, extending to the entire dataset, whether actual observation or generated physical sample.
 Control rod heights were normalized from 0 to 1, with 1 being a full withdrawal of 24 inches.
 The equation used to normalize control rod height can be seen as equation \ref{eq:3}.

 Reactor power would need to be normalized and scaled to produce accurate results.
 To perform this, the natural logarithm of the power was calculated and then normalized to the natural logarithm of full power (200,000 W).
 The equation used to normalize reactor power can be seen as equation \ref{eq:2}.